Neil Allen: Coaching career

 Allen began coaching shortly after his retirement.
 After a brief stint in the independent Texas–Louisiana League as pitching coach with the Mobile BaySharks, Allen joined the Toronto Blue Jays in 1996 as pitching coach of their New York–Penn League affiliate, the St. Catharines Stompers.

 After four seasons with the Jays' organization, Allen returned to the Yankees in 2000 as pitching coach of the Staten Island Yankees.
 He was pitching coach for the Columbus Clippers from 2003 to 2004, and returned to that position again in 2006 after serving as the bullpen pitching coach for the New York Yankees during the 2005 season.
 Allen, while the Columbus Clippers pitching coach, introduced Chien-Ming Wang's sinker, which became his signature pitch.

 In 2007, he joined the Rays' organization, working in their minor league system with his final stop as the pitching coach for the Durham Bulls.

 In November 2014, the Minnesota Twins hired him as their major league pitching coach.

-On May 26, 2016, Allen was booked into Hennepin County jail on suspicion of DUI and suspended indefinitely by the Twins.
+On May 26, 2016, Allen was booked into Hennepin County jail on suspicion of driving under the influence and suspended indefinitely by the Twins.
 After he completed a five-week outpatient treatment program at the Hazelden Betty Ford Foundation that the team had checked him in to, the Twins brought him back in early July.

 At the end of the 2017 season, Allen retired from his coaching career, and did not return to the Twins in 2018.